redFrik/udk17-Digital_Harmony/udk170629/README.md

 ![effects](01effects.png?raw=true "effects")

-play around with the effect settings, also change the javascript code and try different movements
+play around with the effect settings, also change the javascript code and try different movements.

+try setting xspeed to 0.0 and the sphere should only move away and towards you.

-add more objects with more soundfiles and effects
+add more objects with more soundfiles and effects (simplest is to just duplicate the sphere and then change soundfile, speeds etc)

 multichannel
 --